 Designated Teacher seeks consent of the parent/carer and/or the child (if they are competent to give this) unless this would place the child at risk of significant harm.
-The DT should phone Children's risk.
-He/she submits a
+The DT should phone Children's Services Gateway Team and/or PSNI if a child is at immediate risk.
+He/she submits a completed UNOCINI referral form within 24 hours.